Willie169/Android-Non-Root/README.md

 ### Termux:Styling

-**Termux:Styling** can be installed from **F-Droid**: <https://f-droid.org/packages/com.termux.styling>.
+Termux:Styling can be installed from F-Droid: <https://f-droid.org/packages/com.termux.styling>.

-This plugin for **Termux** provides beautiful color schemes and powerline-ready fonts to customize the appearance of the terminal.
+This plugin for Termux provides beautiful color schemes and powerline-ready fonts to customize the appearance of the terminal.

 Long-press anywhere on the Termux terminal and use the "Style" menu entry to use after installation.